 Over the past several years the Keto diet has been all the rage for anyone looking to lose weight and build muscle.
 Highly effective, this diet restricts carbs and forces the body to burn fat.
 Avid Keto dieters swear their method of eating increases brain function and energy levels while decreasing inflammation and cravings.
-I myself have tried the Keto diet and successfully lost weight doing so, but I couldn't shake the nagging feeling that I wasn't making the best choices for my health.
+I myself have tried the Keto diet and successfully lost weight doing so, but I couldn’t shake the nagging feeling that I wasn’t actually making the best choices for my health.

 Is the keto craze ruining our health?

 To successfully eat Keto, you must be hyper-focused on carb counting and macronutrient consumption.
 Macronutrients include protein, carbohydrates and fat.
 As we know, carbs are almost entirely off limits which means you primarily consume protein and fat.
 Most fresh vegetables are higher in carbohydrates so whole foods are restricted.
 As a result, the Keto diet is by nature a highly processed diet.

 Whole foods, or foods in their natural state, are highly nutrient dense.
 Our diet tends to be more balanced the more whole foods we eat.
 These foods don’t have added sugar, sodium, or high amounts of unhealthy fats.
 The Keto diet largely restricts most of these options.
 Our body needs a variety of minerals and vitamins to function appropriately and if most of your diet is processed, you’re probably nutritionally deficient.